holtskinner/FIGClass/The Big Picture/Lesson - The Big Picture.md

 - Designed as a way to “modularize” and reuse code
 - C is not object-oriented
 - Majority of popular languages are OO
-- Java is most popular
+- Java is most in-use
 - Objects are nouns, methods are verbs
 - Like a structure, but with functions inside of it (called methods)
 - Variables inside objects are called fields